-- A pro-workers organization: Unions run hiring halls, CEDAHs are a more granular 21st century version.
+- A workers’ organization: Unions run hiring halls, GoodFlexi is a more granular 21st century version.
 Community development bodies often evolve sophisticated labor market support strategies transferable to granular work.
-We, Beyond Jobs, have experience of running UK markets with no ideological aim beyond growth and personalized opportunity for participants.
+We, Beyond Jobs, have experience of running UK markets with no ideological aim beyond growth and personalized opportunity.

-- Commercial operators: This may require a contract that stops any market manipulation to unfairly increase profitability.
+- Commercial operators: This may require a contract that stops market manipulation to unfairly increase profitability.

-Your market operators will decide, or be told, how the local market is to be shaped.
-Key issues are:
+Your market operators will decide how the local market is to be shaped.
+Key issues include:

 Who are the intermediaries?